 Other Attractions Near Morgan Lewis Mill

-St. Nicholas Abbey is one of the majestic great houses of Barbados it has been well preserve for the past 350 years.
-This 17th century house is perhaps the last such house anywhere in the world.
+St. Nicholas Abbey is one of the majestic great houses of Barbados it has been well preserved for the past 350 years.
+This 17th-century house is perhaps the last such house anywhere in the world.

 The Barbados Wildlife Reserve is the perfect place to observe the Barbados Green Monkeys and a host of other animals in their natural environment.